-- Describe the extent and location of the spill. - Do not touch or handle spilled materials. - In the event of strong fumes, staff may be relocated temporarily until the responding party has had an opportunity to assess the spill.
+- Describe the extent and location of the spill. - Do not touch or handle spilled materials or attempt to clean the spill unless trained to do so. - Contain the spill with available equipment available (pads, brooms, absorbent powder, etc.) or use caution tape or cones to prevent others from entering. - Secure the area and alert other staff. - Attend to injured personnel and patrons and call the medical emergency number if required. - Call the fire department or 911 to report the spill. - In the event of strong fumes, staff and patrons may be relocated temporarily until the responding party has had an opportunity to assess the spill.